Black Currant Seed Oil

 2/5 Evidence Score

-Black currant seed oil is cold-pressed from BLACK CURRANT SEEDS (Ribes nigrum) — distinguished from other GLA-containing oils by providing BOTH GLA (gamma-linolenic acid, omega-6) AND SDA (stearidonic acid, omega-3) — the only common plant oil with this combination.
+Black currant seed oil is cold-pressed from black currant seeds (Ribes nigrum) — distinguished from other GLA-containing oils by providing both GLA (gamma-linolenic acid, omega-6) and SDA (stearidonic acid, omega-3) — the only common plant oil with this combination.
 SDA is more efficiently converted to EPA than ALA (~30-40% conversion vs <5% for ALA).
 'Cassis' in French.
 Used for similar GLA applications as borage and evening primrose, plus modest omega-3 contribution.

 Studied Dose 1-3 g black currant seed oil/day (providing ~150-600 mg GLA + modest SDA); RA trials used 3 g/day